Xia-Yijie/Xponge/README.md

 ## Installation

 Xponge can be used on all operating systems (Windows/Linux/MacOS).
-Some functions to do the quantum chemistry calculations can not be used on Windows because `pyscf` is not available on Windows.
+Some functions (See [here](https://spongemm.cn/xponge_doc/dependency.html#unavalable-functions-on-windows) for the detailed list)to do the quantum chemistry calculations can not be used on Windows because `pyscf` is not available on Windows.

 ### 1. pip install